-Atlanta-based designer Mimi Tin, has been inventing and creating since the first day she picked up a pencil and a pair of scissors.
+Mimi Tin is a designer, inventor and entrepreneur who has been creating since the first day she picked up a pencil and a pair of scissors.
 From the earliest age, Mimi was no stranger to pushing the design limits to realize her visions.

-Mimi's creativity was boundless.
-Her artistic abilities were noted and nurtured in school, and she was granted a Fine Arts Scholarship to Carson-Newman University in Tennessee.
-Her desire to learn more about graphic design was insatiable, and she went on to pursue a Graduate degree in Environmental Graphic Design at the Portfolio Center in Atlanta.
+Mimi was granted a Fine Arts Scholarship to Carson-Newman University in Tennessee, and she went on to pursue a Graduate degree in Environmental Graphic Design at Miami Ad School @ Portfolio Center in Atlanta.

 As a Graphic Designer, Mimi has worked in all areas from Brand Identity creation to implementation.
-Her client roster is impressive and has included work with The Coca-Cola Company, Delta Airlines, Samsung Electronics, Sydney Olympic Games, Salt Lake City Olympic Games, Athens Olympic Games, Torino Olympic Games, Sony Corporation, Chick-fil-A, Johnson & Johnson, SPANX by Sara Blakely, and many more.
+Her client roster is impressive and has included work with Coca-Cola, Delta Airlines, Samsung, Sony, Chick fil-A, SPANX, Johnson & Johnson, and Olympic Games across three continents.

 Mimi returned to the Portfolio Center to share her experience and love for design, and taught Olympic Branding and Retail Branding classes for over 15 years.
-She created the 3D modeling curriculum at the school, and many of her students have gone on to become nationally and internationally recognized Designers and award winning Creative Directors.
+She created the 3D modeling curriculum at the school, and many of her students have gone on to become internationally awarded Designers and Creative Directors.

-For the past 10 years, Mimi has been overseeing the creative direction and operations for the two startups she launched with the mission to bring "Humor, Joy & Laughter" into everyday life.
+Mimi developed two flourishing startups with the mission to bring "Humor, Joy & Laughter" into everyday life.
 Sushi Style is a whimsical, modern Collection of Furniture and Home Accessories, and The BeLOVED Life is a Collection of inspirational plush pillows designed to help kids feel valued, safe, and loved.

 “With God, all things are Possible” ~ Matthew 19:26